SecureIdentityAlliance/osia/src/doc/functional/_idusage.rst

   management system and verify the individual’s identity.
 In this way, external relying parties can quickly and easily verify individuals based on their government issued ID attributes.

-  .. admonition:: Use case applications: telco enrolment
+  .. admonition:: Use case applications: telco enrollment

       The RP API enables a telco operator to check an individual’s identity when applying for a service contract.
       The telco relies on the government to confirm that the attributes submitted by the individual match against